 Pain Management Techniques

 Chiropractors are specialists that combine therapeutic techniques such as acupuncture, chiropractic adjustments, manual therapy, and other similar treatments with traditional spinal manipulation to create an optimized treatment method.
-These professionals try to identify the root cause of the pain, such as lack of exercise, poor diet, poor posture, and more, to help determine the type of technique that will work best for you.
+These professionals try to identify the root cause of the pain, such as lack of exercise, poor diet, poor posture, and more, to help determine the technique that will work best for you.
 If the cause of your condition remains unknown, your best bet is to work on managing the pain using non-surgical methods.
 It is highly recommended to consult with a back and pain specialist for a second opinion.

 Following are some pain management techniques used by chiropractors to treat and manage back pain:

 Your physiotherapist will not only help you build body strength but will also show you how to achieve a posture that is beneficial for your health.
 Stretching and flexibility activities can help improve the general range of motion and mobility, reduce muscle tension and reduce the risk of redeveloping back pain.
 Strengthening the core can help improve stability, bracing, and awareness.
-Lastly, performing aerobic exercises for a prolonged time period can help promote the healing process, stimulate nutrients in the body, reduce stiffness, improve blood circulation and eventually reduce back pain levels.
+Lastly, performing aerobic exercises for a prolonged period can help promote the healing process, stimulate nutrients in the body, reduce stiffness, improve blood circulation and eventually reduce back pain.

-Spinal manipulation, also referred to as spinal adjustment or spinal manipulation therapy, is used to improve physical function and spinal movement and reduce back pain, depression, and anxiety.
+Spinal manipulation also referred to as spinal adjustment or spinal manipulation therapy, is used to improve physical function and spinal movement and reduce back pain, depression, and anxiety.

-If you or your loved ones are struggling with chronic pain, contact our natural care and wellness center at Natural Care Chiropractic in Lindenhurst today to schedule an appointment and work your way towards a healthy and optimized lifestyle!
+If you or your loved ones are struggling with chronic pain, contact our natural care and wellness center at Natural Care Chiropractic in Lindenhurst today to schedule an appointment and work toward a healthy and optimized lifestyle!